Zhan1bek/Zhan1bek/README.md

 - 🎓 IT student & tech enthusiast
 - 🧰 Backend Developer — Python | Django | PostgreSQL
-- 🕵️ Currently working on: IT market analytics platform (trends, startups, AI)
 - 🚀 Inspired by innovation, automation, and future tech
-- 🤖 Dreaming to build something that matters, like Stark Industries (but open-source)

 ---